 7. Transfer of Credits for the Ph.D. in Entomology

-Transfer of credits for graduate courses taken at other institutions is governed by the policies of the Graduate School (see Graduate Catalog, "Academic Policies and Procedures, Transfer of Credit").
+Transfer of credits for graduate courses taken at other institutions is governed by the policies of the School of Graduate Studies (see Graduate Catalog, "Academic Policies and Procedures, Transfer of Credit").
 Transfer of credits accrued while enrolled in other Graduate Programs at Rutgers University is subject to approval by the Entomology Faculty.

 8. One-Year Review